 I tried to explain that it’s not that much different to disposable diapers: You just put the cloth diaper into a bin instead of the trash.
 And we have a washing machine – it isn’t even like we are washing the diapers by hand!

 In this sense, I personally think that cloth diapering isn’t just a lost survival skill.
 It is a lost mentality.

 Our grandparents didn’t have TV growing up, not to mention eBooks, the internet, YouTube, video games, the dozens of other forms of instant entertainment that we have today.

 They probably did have radio, but your great-grandparents probably didn’t.
 The first commercial radio station didn’t broadcast until 1920.
 Radio became popular quickly but by 1930, still less than half of American households had a radio.

 Without instant entertainment, our grandparents had to entertain themselves.

 They told stories.

-They made toys (my favorite example being a balloon made from a pig bladder).
+They made toys (my favorite example is a balloon made from a pig bladder).

 These might not seem like survival skills, but entertainment is important for stress relief so you can better cope with everyday survival.

 The average American goes to the grocery store 1.6 times per week.
 That doesn’t include the number of trips to other stores like hardware stores.
 Nor does the figure include all of the online shopping we do for random items.